-Green Island Studios is my colour darkroom and studio space, I received my Masters Degree (Distinction) in Photography: Critical Practice from University College Falmouth in 2004.
-From October 2010 to June 2011, I was the Artist In Residence (AA2A) at Plymouth College of Art.
-Since my first show in 2000, my work has been regularly exhibited and sold internationally.
+Born in Hertfordshire, England, Jo was raised in Southern Africa, returning to the UK in her teens to finish school in Wales.
+Green Island Studios is Jo’s colour darkroom and studio space.
+Bradford received her Masters Degree (Distinction) in Photography: Critical Practice from Falmouth University in 2004.
+From October 2010 to June 2011, she was the Artist In Residence (AA2A) at Plymouth College of Art.
+Since her first photo show in 2000, Jo’s work has been regularly exhibited and collected internationally.
+She is the CourseLeader for the BA (Hons.)
+Marine and Natural History Photography at Falmouth University and she has published 4 books about photography.
+Bradford is represented by Galerie Miranda (Paris), Eyestorm Gallery (International) and Gina Cross Projects (London)

 Find me here….